LucaCanali/sparkMeasure/README.md

  * Created and maintained by: Luca.Canali@cern.ch
    * \+ credits to Viktor.Khristenko@cern.ch + thanks to contributors who have submitted PRs
  * Developed and tested for Spark 2.1.x, 2.2.x, 2.3.x
-   * Latest development version 0.14-SNAPSHOT, last modified July 2018
+   * Latest development version: 0.14-SNAPSHOT, last modified July 2018
  * Build/ download:
    - build with `sbt package`.
    - or use sparkMeasure from Maven Central: [https://mvnrepository.com/artifact/ch.cern.sparkmeasure]